Lina Skoglund

 Working Papers & Work in Progress

-1. Voices in the wilderness?
-The spatial distribution of the costs of environmental policy and anti-state mobilization [Abstract]
+2. Voices in the wilderness?
+The spatial distribution of the costs of environmental policy and anti-state mobilization [Abstract] [Draft available by request]

-3. Getting on like a house on fire: understanding the determinants of the unlikely alliance of local landed elites and the rural poor against the central state in XIXth century France [Abstract]
+3. When Modernization Backfires: understanding the determinants of the unlikely alliance of local landed elites and the rural poor against the central state in XIXth century France [Abstract]